CodeYourFuture/Track-AI-Essentials/Roles/content/Roles/Candidate/index.md

 +++

 In this role, you're going to act as an candidate.
 You are looking for a job.
 You must write at least two applications (and as many more as feels useful).
-You will be assigned one job description that you _must_ apply for and you need to find at least one more yourself in the [job listings.](/jobs)
+You will be assigned one job description that you _must_ apply for and you need to find at least one more yourself in the [job listings.](/jobs).

+> [!IMPORTANT]
+> You must coordinate your application with someone taking on the role of interviewer, so they can prepare questions based on the job description you apply for.

-So you need to find at least one job description, submit your CV and cover letter, and prepare for an interview.
+So you need to read the job description, submit your CV and cover letter, and prepare for an interview.
 As a candidate you have several challenging goals:

 - Preparing your application
 - Finding a way to get your application noticed!